SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

-relationship &ndash; which I've never bothered to figure out &ndash; with the part of the orchestra who decamp westward in summer to [Tanglewood](https://en.wikipedia.org/wiki/Tanglewood).  <a id="liberace-smartassery">The music they play is "pop with a bit of classics" or "classical music with the boring parts left out", as [Liberace](https://en.wikipedia.org/wiki/Liberace#:~:text=%22pop%20with%20a%20bit%20of%20classics%22%20or%20as%20he%20called%20it%20%22classical%20music%20with%20the%20boring%20parts%20left%20out%22) used to say.</a>  (Please excuse me for a minute while I go wash my mouth out with soap for making that comparison&hellip;)
+relationship &ndash; which I've never bothered to figure out &ndash; with the part of the orchestra who decamp westward in summer to [Tanglewood](https://en.wikipedia.org/wiki/Tanglewood).  <a id="liberace-smartassery">The music they play is "pop with a bit of classics" or "classical music with the boring parts left out"</a>, as [Liberace](https://en.wikipedia.org/wiki/Liberace#:~:text=%22pop%20with%20a%20bit%20of%20classics%22%20or%20as%20he%20called%20it%20%22classical%20music%20with%20the%20boring%20parts%20left%20out%22) used to say.
+(Please excuse me for a minute while I go wash my mouth out with soap for making that comparison&hellip;)

 <a href="{{ site.baseurl }}/images/2023-06-10-symphony-thoughts-before-front.jpg"><img src="{{ site.baseurl }}/images/2023-06-10-symphony-thoughts-before-front-thumb.jpg" width="400" height="300" alt="Symphony Hall 2023-Jun-08: Stage view, before starting" title="Symphony Hall 2023-Jun-08: Stage view, before starting" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>